deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   More than one contact for a given role is not allowed.
     *   No part of a domain name can be empty.
     *   Domain name starts with xn-- but is not a valid IDN.
+    *   The specified trademark validator is not supported.
     *   Domain labels cannot begin with a dash.
     *   Missing type attribute for contact.
     *   Too many DS records set on a domain.
     *   Too many nameservers set on this domain.
     *   Domain labels cannot end with a dash.
+    *   Only encoded signed marks are supported.

 ## DomainCheckFlow